Nisser111/team-management-app/backend/README.md

 ### Description

 This endpoint allows the deletion of an existing team from the system based on its unique identifier (`id`).
-If the team is successfully deleted, a confirmation message is returned.
-If the team does not exist or the deletion fails, an appropriate error response is returned.
+If the team exists and is successfully deleted, a confirmation message is returned.
+If the team does not exist, or if there are issues with deletion, meaningful error responses are provided.

 ---